Sunday, October 31, 2010

 1/2 Tbsp. cut sarsaparilla

 Directions: Bring the water to a rolling boil in a large pot, about 8 minutes.
-Add all spices & continue to boil for another 6-8 minutes.
-Remove from heat, allow to steep for another 1-2 minutes, strain to remove whole herbs & spices, & then pour into a tea pot or other heat proof pitcher/container.
+Add all spices, turn off heat, and allow to seep on stovetop for 15-20 minutes.
+Remove from heat, strain to remove whole herbs and spices, and then pour into a tea pot or other heat proof pitcher/container.
 (If it's easier, use heat-proof tongs first to remove the larger pieces -- vanilla bean, Chinese star anise, cinnamon bark, etc. -- before straining.)
 Pour into tea cups and serve.
 Tea can be served either hot or cold (as an herbal iced tea).

 What I like to do is make a big batch of this tea, let it cool, & then transfer to a tall pitcher with a lid.
 That way, I can always heat it up when I'm in the mood for a hot cup of tea.
 Or, if you'd prefer it cold, just add ice cubes to the pitcher and serve.
 Be sure to make the ice cubes from the tea mixture itself, you won't dilute the flavor of the tea.
 A pretty nifty trick, eh?! :)